Elizabeth and Arthur Reich Scholarship Application

 How to Apply

-If you are interesting in applying for the 2018–2019 academic year, download the Reich Scholarship Application [PDF] [Word file] and return it to the mailing address listed on the application by June 8, 2018.
+If you are interesting in applying for the 2019-2020 academic year, applications will be available February 2019.
 For more information, contact Dean Ventola, Office of Academic Programs, School of Environmental and Biological Sciences, Rutgers, The State University of New Jersey, 848-932-3000.